in this research community

 Research groups will start their collaboration during the workshop, but will use the Research Community to continue the collaborations longer-term.
 The goal is for participants to learn new math, get to know colleagues, and have a joyful, affirming research experience.

 Other Research Community activities will include mentoring, research talks, collaborative research on open problems, and professional development activities.
-These programs will focus on equity and justice within the mathematics research community and academia: How could research seminars, postdoc positions, and graduate school be transformed to be truly welcoming to everyone, allowing our colleagues, friends, and students to flourish?
+These programs will focus on building a mathematics research community in academia: How could research seminars, postdoc positions, and graduate school be transformed to be truly welcoming to everyone, allowing our colleagues, friends, and students to flourish?

 The Research Community welcomes new participants.
-To ensure that all participants can share in this joyful research experience, we ask that all who apply to participate be committed to equity and justice.
+To ensure that all participants can share in this joyful research experience, we ask that all who apply to participate be committed to building a collaborative community.
 Please see our code of conduct and our application information.
 Applications are open to all, and we especially encourage women, underrepresented minorities, and researchers from primarily undergraduate institutions to apply.